simonrenger/jenkinsUtils/README.md

 Will download a archive and unpack it at its destiination.
 It will remove the archive at the end and leaves a `archivename.format.txt` in the destination
 *Note:* See `download`, `zip.unpack([...])`

+`mkdir(dir,[throwError=true])`

+creates a new directory.
+By default if the directory exists it will throw an error otherweise it will continue.

 ## discord functions